G00SS/Pi-R/README.md

 Robot project on Raspberry-Pi

 I try to group all of usefull sources, guides and tutorials I've found or modify on the net to build a small interactive terrestrial drone based on a Raspberry Pi 3...

+Here are Ptyhon scripts I use for Pi-R !